ci4rail/robot/README.md

 # Docker image build
 ## Automated build

-The image is automatically build by docker hub: [Repository on docker hub](https://hub.docker.com/repository/docker/ci4rail/robot)
+The image is automatically build by a github workflow on push to main.

 The container is build for
 - linux/amd64